 Updated by the Progyny Editorial Team — November 2025.

 Did you know that humans are actually pretty good at dealing with stress?
 But there’s a catch: we’re built for short-term stress.
-When it lasts long-term and keeps piling on, we just don’t have time to bounce back, and we may lose our sense of control.
+When stress lasts long-term and keeps piling on, we just don’t have time to bounce back, and we may lose our sense of control.

 This is why the fertility journey can be so emotionally exhausting.
 It’s filled with unpredictable personal stress over a long time.
 All the while, you’re still dealing with relationships, work, news events, and life in general.